carpajr/fcmb/README.md

 The libs sourced by futronic are responsible for extracting biometric images to be processed by NIST tools that made a robust system to extract minutiae, generate templates, and compare biometric fingerprint.

+Disclaimer: I'm not a specialist in this field.

 ### Process to extract biometric data